Belle Isle Park: History

 The island was settled by French colonists in the 18th century, who named it Île aux Cochons (Hog Island).
 They allowed their livestock to roam free on the island.

+During the Revolutionary War, hundreds of U.S. prisoners of war and their families were held on Hog Island around 1780 to 1782.
+The prisoners, including Isaac Ruddell, founder of Ruddell's Fort, were taken by the British Army in battles at Ruddell's Fort and Martin's Station in Kentucky on June 26, 1780.

 Following his victory in the War of 1812, American General Alexander Macomb, Jr. was assigned to this region and owned the island as his estate.
 He was later appointed as Commanding General of the US Army.
 A monument to him was erected in the Washington Boulevard Historic District in downtown Detroit.

 On July 4, 1845, a historic picnic party was held on the island; attendees decided to change its name to "Belle Isle" in honor of Miss Isabelle Cass, daughter of Governor (General) Lewis Cass.
 The name Belle Isle (an archaic spelling of Belle Île) means "beautiful island" in French.

 The city planned to develop the island as a park and hired prominent American urban park designer Frederick Law Olmsted in the 1880s to design it.
 He is known for his design of Central Park in New York City.
 But only some elements of his design were completed.

 The 1908 Belle Isle Casino building is not used as a gambling facility; rather, it serves for occasional public events.
 Highlights of Belle Isle include a botanical garden and the Belle Isle Conservatory (1904).
 Both the conservatory and the adjacent aquarium were designed by Detroit architect Albert Kahn, who designed Cadillac Place and the Ford Rouge Factory, now recognized as city and national landmarks.